 Colds and flu

-In two studies, people who took a specific product called Cold FX for 4 months got fewer colds than people who took a placebo, and those who got colds found their symptoms did not last as long compared to people who took a placebo.
+In two studies, people who took a specific product called Cold FX for 4 months got fewer colds than people who took a placebo.
+And those who got colds found their symptoms did not last as long compared to those who took a placebo.

 Attention deficit hyperactivity disorder (ADHD)